A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: The communication KLD: ZF and Arbitrary precoding matrix

 \section{The communication KLD: ZF and Arbitrary precoding matrix}

-In this section, we derive the KLD of the communication system for ZF beamforming with shared deployment antenna configuration, where the KLD quantifies the distinguishability between different transmitted symbols by measuring the information divergence of their received signal distributions, capturing the fundamental ability to differentiate communication symbols at the receiver.
+In this section, we derive the KLD of the communication system for ZF beamforming with shared deployment antenna configuration, motivated by its direct connection to the maximum likelihood detection process and tractable analytical expressions for system optimisation, where the KLD quantifies the distinguishability between different transmitted symbols by measuring the information divergence of their received signal distributions, capturing the fundamental ability to differentiate communication symbols at the receiver.
 The analysis is carried out for the normalised precoders introduced in Section \ref{sec-ii-a}.
 To derive the KLD, it is necessary to establish the statistical properties of the signal, IUI, radar interference, and noise.
 For a pair of multivariate Gaussian distributed random variables having mean vectors of $\mathbf{\mu}_m$ and $\mathbf{\mu}_n$ and covariance matrices of $\Sigma_m$ and $\Sigma_n$, the KLD can be derived as,